jfogarty/mmeddle/docs/DEVELOPERS.md

 Use http://127.0.0.1:8080/test/webcli.html to start the web based text mode cli.
 You can reach the online version at [test/webcli.html][openshift-mm-cli-url] or [test/webcli.min.html][openshift-mm-climin-url].

 Note that the CLI uses browser localStorage to hold the current workspace and user login information.
 The localStorage domains will be different depending on how you start the app, so this may cause you some confusion at first.
+Some mocha unit tests will wipe out your local storage as well.

+Configuration of the webCli comes from the `./dist/config.js` file loaded when the page loads.
+This file is created from the merge of the current server configuration with `./config/browser.config.json`, when server starts execution.

+You can work on a local version of the WebCLI and mmeddle library while using the live server by entering a `.host remote` command. using the live server by entering a `.host remote` command.

 ## Local Server Execution